Kansas vs. Missouri College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 144.7

-Kansas has compiled a 4-4-0 record against the spread this season, while Missouri is 3-6-0.
-In terms of hitting the over, games involving the Jayhawks are 4-4-0 and the Tigers are 3-6-0.
+Kansas' record against the spread so far this season is 4-4-0, while Missouri's is 3-6-0.
+The Jayhawks have a 4-4-0 record hitting the over, while games involving the Tigers have a record of 3-6-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM